Smertig/banana/master/_sources/api/tg/types/update.rst.txt

    .. cpp:member:: optional_t<chat_member_updated_t> chat_member

    Optional.
 A chat member's status was updated in a chat.
-The bot must be an administrator in the chat and must explicitly specify “chat_member” in the list of allowed_updates to receive these updates.
+The bot must be an administrator in the chat and must explicitly specify "chat_member" in the list of allowed_updates to receive these updates.

+   .. cpp:member:: optional_t<chat_join_request_t> chat_join_request

+   Optional.
+A request to join the chat has been sent.
+The bot must have the can_invite_users administrator right in the chat to receive these updates.

+   .. cpp:member:: optional_t<chat_boost_updated_t> chat_boost

+   Optional.
+A chat boost was added or changed.
+The bot must be an administrator in the chat to receive these updates.

+   .. cpp:member:: optional_t<chat_boost_removed_t> removed_chat_boost

+   Optional.
+A boost was removed from a chat.
+The bot must be an administrator in the chat to receive these updates.